 - Subtract Post-Tax Deductions, which can be anything from court-ordered wage garnishments to child support.
 Most of your employees won’t have post-tax deductions, but you still need to look out for them.

-Kentucky State Payroll Taxes
+Kentucky State Payroll Taxes in 2023

 Now that we’re done with federal taxes, let’s talk about Kentucky state taxes, shall we?